llxSKyWALKeRxll/Python_Report_Generation_Application/README.md

 # Python_Report_Generation_Application
-An multi-threaded application capable of generating reports on the basis of CSV Files.
+A multi-threaded application capable of generating reports on the basis of CSV Files.